corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/tools-config-obfuscator.md

 {{< /warning >}}

 {{< note >}}
-The Configuraton Obfuscator tool can only be used with configuration files for Corda Enterprise 4.4 (and above) nodes, Corda Firewall, and services.
-Corda configuration files obfuscated with older versions of Corda Enterprise can still be deobfuscated by Corda Enterprise 4.4 and above.
+The Configuraton Obfuscator tool can only be used with configuration files for Corda Enterprise Edition 4.4 (and above) nodes, Corda Firewall, and services.
+Corda configuration files obfuscated with older versions of Corda Enterprise can still be deobfuscated by Corda Enterprise Edition 4.4 and above.
 {{< /note >}}

 ## How obfuscation works